Tyrceo/Hiring-Test-Booking/README.md

 ## Submission
 You should at least submit the following files:
+  - Python:
     - a Pipefile and Pipfile.lock or requirements.txt for your python dependencies
-  - a python script for the data preparation and geocoding
+    - the python code you used for the preparation phase (could be a jupyter notebook)
-    - or optionally a jupyter notebook
+  - Data:
+    - the geojson file you generated and you should be using in the visualization
+  - HTML/Javascript/CSS:
-  - an html file for the data vizualization
+    - the visualization itself.
+An html file for the data vizualization (js, css could be in separate files or all in the html)

-    - optionally separated css/js or you can keep everything into one html file
-  - a geojson file resulting from executing the python script and accessible from the html
+Basically we should be able to easily:
+  - reproduce your python environment (`pipenv install` or `pip install -r requirements.txt`) and run your code to generate the geojson
+  - as well as see your final visualization.

 Once you're done with the assignement, the preferred submission method is by sending us a link to a public repository where you've committed your solution (github, gitlab, bitbucket, etc).\
 We also accept the aforementionned files zipped in a mail attachment.\

-Send your submission at **desarrollo@tyrceo.com**
+Send your submission at <desarrollo@tyrceo.com>

 ## Suggested python version and libraries
 You are free to use any libraries you want.\
-You are expected to use python 3 syntax (we use 3.7.5 these days).\
+You are expected to use python 3 syntax (we use 3.7+ these days).\
 You'll probably find the following libraries quite useful:
   - pandas and geopandas
   - pymysql